Rationale

 Given a patient with mediastinal mass, the candidate will

-- list and interpret critical clinical findings, including
+- interpret critical clinical findings, including those based on

-- list and interpret relevant investigations, including
+- list and interpret relevant investigations, including laboratory and radiological studies;

-- construct an effective initial management plan, including:
+- construct an effective initial management plan, including

-- determining if the patient requires further investigation;
+- determining if further investigation is required,